-2) Watt/VAR Measurement by Broadcasting Voltage Phasors

-In distribution substation, it is common to obtain bus voltage at every feeder (breaker) in order to carry out metering of active/reactive power, power factor, etc. in a feeder IED for all three phases.
-The anticipated solution for this application is to multicast IEC 61850 sampled value (SV) over wireless LAN containing all three phase bus voltages from a field device (merging unit) or from a substation control room, where IED is connected to bus Voltage Transformer (VT) as shown in Fig. 3.
-The multicasting of these IEC 61850 based SV messages over WLAN is not time critical, and even missing of data for few seconds is tolerable without affecting the metering applications.
+2) Watt/VAR Measurement by Broadcasting Voltage Phasors: In the distribution substation, it is common to obtain bus voltage at every feeder (breaker) in order to carry out metering of, for example, active/reactive power and power factor, in a feeder IED for all three phases.
+The anticipated solution for this application is to multicast IEC 61850 sampled value (SV) over WLANs containing all three phase bus voltages from a field device (merging unit) or from a substation control room, where the IED is connected to the bus voltage transformer (VT) as shown in Fig. 3.
+The multicasting of these IEC 61850-based SV messages over WLANs is not time-critical, and even missing of data for a few seconds is tolerable without affecting the metering applications.

-3) Distributed Digital Fault Recording (DFR)

-Modern protective digital IEDs have capability to record various user defined signals during an event as a part of data recordings.
+3) Distributed Digital Fault Recording (DFR): Modern protective digital IEDs have capability to record various user-defined signals during an event as a part of data recordings.
 These digital IED recorders can be triggered to start recording upon detection of a specific event.
-This concept uses IEC 61850 GOOSE messages over wireless LAN to trigger all adjacent/corresponding IEDs in order to record all various signals in a substation.
-This will minimize mesh wiring among substation IEDs, eliminate need of centralize digital fault records, and also help to reduce maintenance issues in a substation.
+This concept uses IEC 61850 GOOSE messages over WLANs to trigger all adjacent/corresponding IEDs in order to record all various signals in a substation.
+This will minimize mesh wiring among substation IEDs, eliminate need of centralize digital fault records, and help to reduce maintenance issues in a substation.